For the future and competitiveness of their own company – the goal of the retail sector must be the modernization and digitalization of supply chains.

 - Urban growth – How Japan is setting the course for the future

-Netto: The aim is to modernize supply chains throughout Europe
+Netto: The goal is to modernize supply chains across Europe

-Warehouse optimization, sales and distribution center strategy from Netto.
+Netto's warehouse optimization, sales and distribution center strategy.

-The first Netto store was opened on April 1, 1981 in Copenhagen in response to the entry of the German discounter Aldi into Denmark.
+The first Netto supermarket opened in Copenhagen on April 1, 1981, in response to the entry of the German discount retailer Aldi into the Danish market.
 Netto entered the German and British markets in 1990.
 Netto is a European discount retailer owned by the Salling Group, formerly Dansk Supermarked.

-In 1995, Dansk Supermarked took over the ED stores (Europa Discount - supermarket) of Carrefour, a major French supermarket chain.
-In 1995, Netto expanded into Poland, and seven years later the first store opened in Sweden.
-The company was founded by Herman Salling in 1960 as Jysk Supermarked (Jütischer Supermarket).
-Since Herman Salling entered into a joint venture with the AP Møller-Mærsk Group in 1964, the group of companies was called Dansk Supermarked until 2018.
+In 1995, Dansk Supermarked acquired the Ed (Europa Discount – Supermarket) stores from Carrefour, a major French supermarket chain.
+Also in 1995, it expanded into Poland with the Netto brand, and seven years later, its first store opened in Sweden.
+The company was founded by Herman Salling in 1960 as Jysk Supermarked (Jutland Supermarket).
+From 1964, when Herman Salling entered into a joint venture with the AP Møller-Mærsk Group, the company was known as Dansk Supermarked until 2018.
 In 2017, AP Møller-Mærsk withdrew from the group.
 Salling is now the sole owner and has changed its name to Salling Group A/S.

-Since its founding in 1981, Netto has quickly become the second largest retail company in Denmark.
-Netto currently has more than 700 branches in Denmark and neighboring countries and is continuing to expand.
-Netto opened a new distribution center in Koge, on the outskirts of the capital Copenhagen, in October 2003.
+Since its founding in 1981, Netto has quickly grown to become the second-largest retail company in Denmark.
+Netto currently has more than 700 stores in Denmark and neighboring countries and continues to expand.
+In October 2003, Netto opened a new distribution center in Køge, on the outskirts of Copenhagen.

-With 224 branches in Denmark alone, Netto has expanded to over 700 branches in Sweden, Germany, Poland and England.
-The driving force behind the success was Netto's unique business policy, which was to limit the number of everyday items, from food to groceries to miscellaneous goods, to about 1,000 items and offer them to customers at the lowest possible price
+With 224 stores in Denmark alone, Netto has expanded to over 700 stores in Sweden, Germany, Poland, and England.
+The driving force behind its success has been Netto's unique business policy, which consists of limiting the number of everyday items—from groceries and other goods—to approximately 1,000 and offering them to customers at the lowest possible price

-Due to the same name between the stores, Netto ApS & Co.
-KG (yellow-black logo – “Netto with dog”) can be confused with the larger Netto Marken-Discount AG & Co.
-KG (yellow-red logo – “Netto without dog”) become.
-They are two independent companies - Edeka, owner of Netto Marken-Discount, owned a 25% stake in the German subsidiary of the Danish Netto retail chain from 2005 to 2012.
+Due to the identical names of the stores, Netto ApS & Co.
+KG (yellow and black logo – “Netto with dog”) can be confused with the larger Netto Marken-Discount AG & Co.
+KG (yellow and red logo – “Netto without dog”).
+They are two independent companies – Edeka, owner of Netto Marken-Discount, however, held a 25% stake in the German subsidiary of the Danish Netto retail chain from 2005 to 2012.

 Netto's sales volume has steadily increased over the years.
-Attempts were made to meet the increasing requirements with various measures, expansions and increased personnel, but at some point the capacity limits for the existing distribution center were reached.
-Capacity utilization was almost 100 percent.
+Various measures, expansions, and staff increases were implemented to meet the rising demands, but eventually the capacity limits of the existing distribution center were reached.
+Utilization was almost at 100 percent.

-A new distribution center had to be built.
-DAIFUKU was awarded the project because of its decades of experience in the material transport industry and its flexible system solutions, including full automation.
+A new distribution center needed to be built.
+DAIFUKU was awarded the project because of its decades of experience in the material handling industry and its flexible system solutions, including full automation.

 The new center was built to increase logistics efficiency for a growing number of products and to accommodate future business expansion.
-As one of the largest centers in Northern Europe, the latest technologies have been introduced to ensure high automation of sales work.
+As one of the largest centers in Northern Europe, it incorporates the latest technologies to ensure a high degree of automation in distribution operations.

-DAIFUKU has set up an automated pallet warehouse with around 17,000 spaces.
-Aftersales engineers took over maintenance.
-With regard to the technical availability of the system, DAIFUKU responsible for managing the product life cycle at Netto.
+For this purpose, DAIFUKU built an automated pallet warehouse with approximately 17,000 storage locations.
+After-sales engineers are responsible for maintenance.
+With regard to the technical availability of the system, DAIFUKU responsible for managing the product lifecycle at Netto.

 Continuous warehouse optimization

-For most system manufacturers, the focus has so far been on getting a system through the warranty period as cost-effectively as possible.
-DAIFUKU 's service concept is more holistic.
-This is expressed, for example, in the fact that DAIFUKU evaluates daily reports about the availability and performance of the system.
-If a gradual decline in performance becomes apparent or if a part of the system causes multiple malfunctions, DAIFUKU immediately take modernization measures in coordination with those responsible for Netto.
-Maintenance is therefore not carried out at rigid intervals, but as required.
-This means that necessary maintenance work is carried out much more efficiently and therefore more cost-effectively.
+For most plant manufacturers, the primary focus has traditionally been on getting a system through the warranty period as cost-effectively as possible.
+DAIFUKU , however, takes a more holistic approach.
+This is reflected, for example, in DAIFUKU's daily analysis of system availability and performance reports.
+Should a gradual decline in performance be detected, or should a component repeatedly malfunction, DAIFUKU immediately implement modernization measures in consultation with Netto's responsible parties.
+Maintenance is therefore not performed at fixed intervals, but rather as needed.
+This allows necessary maintenance work to be carried out much more efficiently and thus more cost-effectively.

-The modernization became necessary because the number of different products had almost tripled since the plant was put into operation.
-In contrast, the quantities of individual items to be picked had been significantly reduced.
-The trend towards an ever greater variety of products on supermarket shelves and ever smaller quantities of each item being stocked is still unbroken.
-But the capacity of the previous net warehouse had reached its limits - instead of the desired two-shift operation, work was now carried out in three shifts seven days a week.
+The modernization became necessary because the number of different products had almost tripled since the facility was commissioned.
+In contrast, the quantities of individual items to be picked had decreased significantly.
+The trend toward ever-increasing product variety on supermarket shelves and ever-smaller quantities per item, which are accordingly stocked, remains unbroken.
+However, the capacity of the existing Netto warehouse had reached its limits – instead of the planned two-shift operation, it was now operating seven days a week in three shifts.

-A challenge during the modernization was the small time windows available for converting the warehouse technology.
-The top priority was that ongoing operations could not be disrupted in any way.
-This means that the warehouse with 23 aisles, the picking system with tilting tray sorter, three automatic and two manual packing areas as well as a shipping/buffering system with a sorting transfer vehicle (STV) remained functional.
-However, it was optimized by modifying eight aisles for the interim storage of pre-picked customer pallets.
-For example, the throughput of the retrieval stations could be increased, which reduced waiting times for manual picking.
-Overall, the system was noticeably relieved, so that appropriate time windows were again available for maintenance work and system care.
+One challenge during the modernization was the limited time available for modifying the warehouse technology.
+The top priority was to ensure that ongoing operations were not disrupted in any way.
+Therefore, the warehouse, with its 23 aisles, picking system with tilting tray sorter, three automated and two manual packing areas, and a shipping/buffer system with sorting transfer vehicles (STVs), remained fully operational.
+However, it was optimized by modifying eight aisles for the temporary storage of pre-picked customer pallets.
+For example, the throughput of the picking stations was increased, thereby reducing waiting times for manual order picking.
+Overall, the system was significantly relieved of its workload, freeing up sufficient time for maintenance and system upkeep.

-The concept, based on an economic benefit analysis by DAIFUKU , called Quick Study TM , also included the construction of an automatic high-bay warehouse with eight aisles and more than 6,000 pallet spaces on 2,080 square meters for non-perishable food, wine and spirits, as well as non-food items .
-Eight storage and retrieval machines are used here; the new storage area is used as a pre-pack warehouse with a shipping buffer function.
-Before the modernization, the existing shipping lanes were barely sufficient to prepare them for shipping due to the sharp increase in the volume of goods.
-There were always waiting times when loading trucks.
-The new shipping buffer provides a remedy here.
+The concept, based on an economic benefit analysis by DAIFUKU called Quick Study ™ , included the construction of an automated high-bay warehouse with eight aisles and more than 6,000 pallet spaces on 2,080 square meters for shelf-stable foods, wine and spirits, as well as non-food items.
+Eight stacker cranes are used here, and the new warehouse area serves as a pre-pack warehouse with a shipping buffer function.
+Before the modernization, the existing shipping lanes were barely sufficient for handling the significantly increased volume of goods.
+This resulted in frequent waiting times when loading trucks.
+The new shipping buffer alleviates this problem.

-In order to interlink the processes in the storage areas, DAIFUKU a tilting tray sorter to include 28 additional target points, each with a packing station.
-In addition, DAIFUKU a “bypass” from conventional conveyor technology.
-Due to the high utilization of the system, the sorter conversion had to be carried out within a weekend during ongoing operations.
-An equally tight time frame applied to connecting the eight new warehouse aisles to the STV loop in the pre-warehouse zone.
+To integrate the processes in the storage areas, DAIFUKU a tilting tray sorter by adding 28 additional destination stations, each with a packing station.
+Furthermore, DAIFUKU a bypass using conventional conveyor technology.
+Due to the system's high utilization, the sorter's conversion had to be completed within a single weekend while operations continued.
+An equally tight timeframe applied to connecting the eight new storage aisles to the STV loop in the pre-storage zone.

-Due to the high travel speeds of the rail-guided vehicles and the optimization of the material flow, the loop can continue to be operated with the same number of vehicles.
-DAIFUKU also integrated a special picking area with automatic provision for quarter pallets that previously could only be handled manually.
-Ergonomic handling devices, 24 sloping roller conveyors, an automatic film wrapper and an automatic pallet inspection system are now used in the warehouse.
+Due to the high speeds of the rail-guided vehicles and the optimized material flow, the loop can continue to operate with the same number of vehicles.
+In addition, DAIFUKU a special picking area with automated staging for quarter pallets, which previously could only be handled manually.
+The warehouse now utilizes ergonomic handling equipment, 24 inclined roller conveyors, an automatic film wrapper, and an automatic pallet inspection system.

-In which direction the development is going and why
+Which direction is the development taking and why

-Retail is currently going through a phase of change, which brings with it numerous new requirements for logistics and the supply chain.
+The retail sector is currently undergoing a period of transformation, which brings with it numerous new demands on logistics and the supply chain.

-Complete outsourcing of maintenance, servicing, modernization and continuous process optimization is increasingly replacing traditional after-sales service.
+The complete outsourcing of maintenance, repair, modernization and continuous process optimization is increasingly replacing traditional after-sales service.

-Digitalization with the accompanying globalization and rapidly evolving customer expectations, as well as growing e-commerce, are also increasing the trend towards an outsourcing strategy for intralogistics in many small and medium-sized companies.
+Digitization with its accompanying globalization, rapidly evolving customer expectations, and the growing e-commerce sector are also reinforcing the trend towards an outsourcing strategy for intralogistics in many small and medium-sized enterprises.

-A research study by DHL Supply Chain found that 48% of companies use a combination of in-house and outsourced logistics solutions.
+A research study by DHL Supply Chain found that 48% of companies use a combination of internal and outsourced logistics solutions.

-The challenges in the retail industry today are more diverse than ever.
-Rising costs and an increasing decline in prices are forcing companies to work as cost-effectively as possible along the supply chain.
-An important starting point is the personnel and energy costs in the warehouse.
-Further developments that have a strong impact on logistics include global expansion and the consolidation of locations, which are now necessary in retail in order to survive in the market.
-In addition, the increasingly extensive procurement of goods from the Far East as well as the rapidly growing product variety and the associated smaller product quantities also bring with them new requirements.
+The challenges facing the retail sector are more diverse than ever.
+Rising costs and increasingly eroding prices are forcing companies to operate as cost-effectively as possible along the entire supply chain.
+A key area of focus is personnel and energy costs in warehousing.
+Further developments with a significant impact on logistics include global expansion and the consolidation of locations, which are now essential for retailers to remain competitive.
+Moreover, the ever-increasing procurement of goods from the Far East, along with the rapidly growing product variety and the associated smaller production runs, are creating new demands.

-DAIFUKU offers automated logistics solutions tailored to the needs of retailers.
-This includes energy-efficient storage, conveyor and order picking technologies as well as special applications for unloading containers and palletizing container goods.
+DAIFUKU offers automated logistics solutions tailored to the needs of the retail sector.
+These include energy-efficient storage, conveying, and order picking technologies, as well as specialized applications for unloading containers and palletizing containerized goods.

-Developments in the industry require adjustments to intralogistics at ever shorter intervals and increasingly complex automated systems.
-It is therefore hardly surprising that companies are increasingly deciding to outsource comprehensive areas of technical service for their logistics systems to the system manufacturer.
+Developments in the industry necessitate increasingly frequent adjustments to intralogistics and ever more complex automated systems.
+It is therefore hardly surprising that companies are increasingly choosing to outsource comprehensive areas of technical service for their logistics facilities to the equipment manufacturer.

 Retail in Denmark – Retail industry in Denmark